Currently offering face-to-face and Telehealth counseling options to anyone in the state of Wisconsin. Please contact us for session pricing.

-What happens if I miss an appointment or need to cancel?Your therapist has a limited caseload to ensure that there is time to plan for your sessions, to ensure they can be fully focused on you and your needs, return phone calls, etc. If you need to cancel your session, please do so 24-hours in advance so that your clinician can waive your session fee, and have an option to schedule a client who is in need during that time.
+What happens if I miss an appointment or need to cancel?Your therapist has a limited caseload to ensure that there is time to plan for your sessions and to ensure they can be fully focused on you and your needs, return phone calls, etc. If you need to cancel your session, please do so 24-hours in advance so that your clinician can waive your session fee, and have an option to schedule a client who is in need during that time.
 If you cancel within 24 hours of your appointment, or no-show, you will be billed for the session time at the full rate.
-If you booked your appointment online, your card will be charged.
 If you have an emergency, please contact your clinician as soon as possible so that they can offer an alternative time, if available.

 Accidents happen and we understand how busy life gets!
 For that reason we allow one missed appointment without consequence.